Because community engagement should be open to all

 We've designed an open core model that frees up our essential functionalities.
-This means organizations can now run the platform on their servers and power basic engagement projects, free of charge.
+This means organisations can now run the platform on their servers and power basic engagement projects, free of charge.
 This open-source license does not include technical support or training from the CitizenLab team.

 Our standard and premium functionalities will be source available, which means that the code is accessible but not replicable.
 The code will be openly viewable on our GitHub page from 31 March onwards, but cities interested in these plans still have to purchase a license through us.
 For more information about our features, check out our plans page.

 CitizenLab adopts a so-called open-core model, which means that there are two product editions available: